benjaminJohnson2204/icpc.ucsd.edu/content/teams.md

 {{< figure src="/images/ICPC2024Team_1.jpg" alt="Fallen Star" width="975px" title="Team Fallen Star">}}

 - In 2023-2024, Team Fallen Star (UCSD's Team 1) advanced to the North American Championship and placed 5th, earning a bronze medal.
-Team Fallen Star advanced to the World Finals, which will be in September 2024.
+Team Fallen Star advanced to the World Finals, and ranked 51st, earning an Honors rank.
 The team members are Zexing Chen, Shang Zhou, and Stanislaw Strzelecki.